-In her home, Sujata helps by gathering firewood, buying or selling in the market and gardening.
-She lives with her father and her mother.
+Sujata lives with her father and her mother.
+At home, duties include gathering firewood, buying or selling in the market and gardening.
 Her father is sometimes employed as a laborer and her mother maintains the home.
 There are 4 children in the family.

 Sujata lives on the plains of Singipur, home to approximately 7,300 residents.
 Typical houses are constructed of dirt floors, adobe walls and thatched roofs.
 The primary ethnic groups are Saura and Pana and the most commonly spoken languages are Oriya and tribal dialects.

 The regional diet consists of rice, potatoes and ragi (finger millet).
 Common health problems in this area include malaria, gastrointestinal infections and malnutrition.
 Most adults in Singipur are unemployed but some work as day laborers and earn the equivalent of $60 per month.
 This community needs electricity, improved sanitation, schools, food, clothing, alcohol abuse rehabilitation programs and improved roads.

 Your sponsorship allows the staff of IGOSA Sisu Vikash Kendra to provide Sujata with Bible teaching, health screenings, hygiene supplies, nutrition and health education, etiquette training, tuition and field trips.
 The center staff will also provide meetings, vocational training and social skills workshops for the parents or guardians of Sujata.

 Compassion opened its East India office in July of 2002 in Kolkata, (formerly Calcutta), the capital of West Bengal.
 Kolkata is located on India's east coast just above the Bay of Bengal near the Ganges River.
 Kolkata has a tropical climate.
 The office serves children in the states of West Bengal: Bihar, Orissa, Jharkhand, Chattisgarh, Madhya Pradesh, Sikkim, and Mizoram.